aragit/aragit/README.md

 <br>

-**Deep Dives** — Explore the [Architecture Specification](./ARCHITECTURE.md) for the multi-layer transferability matrix and per-project engineering breakdowns, or visit my [My Website](https://aragit.github.io/) for the full neuro-symbolic pattern taxonomy with domain-specific use case mappings across all repositories.
+**Deep Dives** — Explore the [Full repos specifications](./ARCHITECTURE.md) for the multi-layer transferability matrix and per-project engineering breakdowns, or

 ---